SuperOfficeDocs/crmscript/docs/api-reference/classes/NSQuoteAgent/GetQuoteList.md

 Gets a named list from the connector Return array of QuoteListItems.
 Return NULL if the given list is not supported.

-**Parameters:**
+## Parameters

- - **quoteListType** The name of the requested list, for instance: ProductCategory, ProductFamily, ProductType, PaymentTerms, PaymentType, DeliveryTerms, DeliveryType.
+* **quoteListType** The name of the requested list, for instance: ProductCategory, ProductFamily, ProductType, PaymentTerms, PaymentType, DeliveryTerms, DeliveryType.

 **Returns:** NSQuoteListItem[]